Joel M. Androphy

 JOEL ANDROPHY WINS SETTLEMENT INVOLVING BEST PRICE VIOLATIONS NETTING THE GOVERNMENT AND WHISTLEBLOWERS $119 MILLION

 Joel Androphy won a settlement with King Pharmaceuticals in a qui tam action in United States District Court.
 The case involved the underpayment of Medicaid rebates, false claims, and best price violations.
 This settlement netted the client and government about $119 million.

 JOEL ANDROPHY WON A SETTLEMENT WITH PFIZER IN A QUI TAM ACTION IN U.S. DISTRICT COURT NETTING THE CLIENT AND GOVERNMENT ABOUT $46 MILLION.

 Joel Androphy won a settlement with Pfizer in a qui tam action in U.S. District Court.
 The case involved the underpayment of medicaid rebates, false claims and best price violations for the drug Lipitor.
 The settlement netted the client and government about $46 million.
 For more information see the Wall Street Journal, Washington Post, National Law Journal and other major news archives for October 29, 2002.

-JOEL ANDROPHY AND SARAH FRAZIER WIN QUI TAM ACTION INVOLVING DURABLE MEDICAL EQUIPMENT NETTING 1.78 MILLION TO CLIENT AND GOVERNMENT.
+JOEL ANDROPHY WINs QUI TAM ACTION INVOLVING DURABLE MEDICAL EQUIPMENT NETTING 1.78 MILLION TO CLIENT AND GOVERNMENT.